javascript-tutorial/cs.javascript.info/2-ui/5-loading/02-script-async-defer/article.md

 ## defer

-The `defer` attribute tells the browser not to wait for the script.
-Instead, the browser will continue to process the HTML, build DOM.
-The script loads "in the background", and then runs when the DOM is fully built.
+The `defer` attribute tells the browser that it should go on working with the page, and load the script "in background", then run the script when it loads.

 Here's the same example as above, but with `defer`: